Rakshit928/Resume-screening/README.md

 # Resume-screening
-A Django based Resume-Screening project leverages a Large Language Model (LLM) to automate the process of evaluating resumes against job descriptions.
-The system analyzes resumes in PDF format, extracts relevant content using OCR (Optical Character Recognition), and compares it with the job description provided by the user.
+This project implements a Django-based Resume-Screening platform that automates the process of evaluating resumes against job descriptions.
+By utilizing a Retrieval-Augmented Generation (RAG) system, the platform improves the accuracy of evaluating resumes by retrieving relevant information from both the resume and the job description, then generating a detailed evaluation.
+The system analyzes resumes in PDF format, extracts relevant content using OCR (Optical Character Recognition), and compares it to the job description provided by the user.

+The use of RAG ensures that the evaluation process is data-driven, leveraging external data sources, such as pre-existing job descriptions, and offering more contextually relevant insights into how a resume matches the provided job description.

 ![Resume-Screening Logo](demosnap.png)

 1. # Title: "Resume Evaluation"
-   - Purpose: Clearly indicates the functionality of the platform, which is to evaluate resumes.
+   - Purpose: Uses a Retrieval-Augmented Generation (RAG) model to compare resumes with job descriptions.

 2. # Job Description Field
    - Label: "Job Description: Paste the job description here…"